You’re here because you’re wondering — what does CV stand for?

 What is an American CV?

-In the U.S., Australia and Canada, CVs are used by job seekers in academic fields like medicine, law and science.
+In the U.S., Australia and Canada, CVs are used by job seekers in academic fields like medicine, academia, law and science.

 CVs are longer and more detailed than resumes, listing all of a candidate’s experience, achievements and research projects.
 They are an important part of the job search for the millions of Americans who work in law, medicine and higher education.